This event will be delivered via Zoom.

-During this talk Stephen will use musical illustrations from the 10th to the 20th century, to show how music as well as language is able to express the unconscious mind.
-With both of language and music functioning as modes of communication mediating between the material of the unconscious and the listener.
+During this online talk Stephen will use musical illustrations from the 10th to the 20th century, to show how music as well as language is able to express the unconscious mind.
+With both language and music functioning as modes of communication mediating between the material of the unconscious and the listener.

 A major focus will be on the fact that Sigmund Freud’s attitude to music tells us as much about the personal psychology of the man, as it does about the character of music itself.
 We shall see how Freud's general mistrust and actual hostility to most music, with the exception of a couple of 19th century operas, was founded on two differing anxieties.
 The first being its power to penetrate to, and then activate, the dark forces and phantasies of the personal unconscious against which Freud was personally so resolutely defended.
 The other being that three of the major thinkers of the 19th century; the philosophers Arthur Schopenhauer and Friedrich Nietzsche, the former especially, and composer Richard Wagner all wrote significantly about music.
 In doing so they expressed ideas which could be understood as anticipating Freud’s own ideas about the unconscious and even psychoanalysis itself.
 Freud’s immense narcissism could not tolerate such possibilities.